IBM/cloudland/doc/Build.md

 # Download source code from GitHub to /opt
 git clone https://github.com/IBM/cloudland.git /opt

-# Go build the source code folder
+# Go to the source code folder
 cd /opt/cloudland

-# Build the binaries, you can continue the installation if the build server and controller is the same machine.
+# Build the binaries.
+Continue the installation if the build server is also the controller.
 ./build.sh

 # (Optional) Build RPM package after building the binaries